Carlos Correa Player Props: Twins vs. Yankees

 Yankees Pitching Rankings

-- The pitching staff for the Yankees has a collective 9.8 K/9, the third-best in the league.
+- The 9.6 strikeouts per nine innings compiled by the Yankees pitching staff ranks fifth in the league.

-- The Yankees have a 3.06 team ERA that ranks second among all MLB pitching staffs.
+- The Yankees' 3.16 team ERA ranks second across all league pitching staffs.

-- The Yankees surrender the sixth-fewest home runs in baseball (19 total, 0.9 per game).
+- The Yankees allow the sixth-fewest home runs in baseball (20 total, 0.9 per game).

-- Brito makes the start for the Yankees, his fifth of the season.
-He is 2-1 with a 5.40 ERA and 11 strikeouts in 15 2/3 innings pitched.
+- Cortes (3-0 with a 3.09 ERA and 22 strikeouts in 23 1/3 innings pitched) makes the start for the Yankees, his fifth of the season.

-- In his last appearance -- out of the bullpen on Thursday -- the right-hander threw 2/3 innings against the Los Angeles Angels while surrendering hits.
+- In his last appearance -- out of the bullpen on Friday -- the lefty threw 2/3 innings against the Toronto Blue Jays while surrendering hits.

-- The 25-year-old has put up an ERA of 5.40, with 6.6 strikeouts per nine innings, in four games this season.
-Opponents are hitting .255 against him.

 © 2023 Data Skrive.
 All rights reserved.